General overview of ELISA

 Choosing plates for an elisa protocol

 The most commonly used plate is a 96-well polystyrene plate.
 These are used because they provide many wells for performing replicate side-by-side reactions.
-Also, proteins passively bind to the polystyrene surface.
+Also, proteins passively bind to the polystyrene surface by passive adsorption.
 Additionally, the plates come as translucent plastic or as dark black plastic.
 The translucent plates are ideal for colorimetric detection systems that produce a color change that can be quantified by a spectrophotometer.
 The dark plates are useful for chemiluminescent systems where the light production is detected by a luminometer.
 They are also used for fluorescent systems, which are quantified by a fluorometer.
-An elisa can be performed with a plain uncoated 96-well plate, but many pre-coated plates are commercially available to improve binding specificity, optimize concentrations, and to decrease the overall working time.
+An elisa can be performed with a plain uncoated 96-well plate, but the benefits of pre-coated plates athat are commercially available is their ability to improve binding specificity, optimize concentrations, and to decrease the overall working time.

 Some examples of pre-coated plates: